vggm/sudoku-solver-script-with-ml/README.md

 ```

  > [!TIP]
- > I pretty recommend use a virtual environment, running the next command in the directory of the project:
+ > I highly recommend use a virtual environment, running the next command in the directory of the project:

 ```powershell
 py -m venv "venv"